ceegeechow/OS/README.md

 # ECE 357 - Computer Operating Systems

+**Assignment 1: minicat.c**
-Assignment 1: minicat.c - concatenate the contents of input files using only system calls
+concatenate the contents of input files using only system calls

 Assignment 2: hunt.c - search file system for a file reporting location, permissions, and number/type of links to the file